isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_June.rst

 Using the same `dockerized tools as last time (tool reuse!) <https://hub.docker.com/r/biocontainers/samtools/>_`, we're going to be using Cromwell to run the workflows.
 You can find installation instructions `here <http://cromwell.readthedocs.io/en/develop/>_`.
+Also install 'womtool', availble in the same location as cromwell.

 The plan: